An in-depth report on the causes, diagnosis, treatment, and prevention of stress.

-- Having a difficult relationship with a patient.
+- Having a difficult relationship with a person.

-Health Professional Caregivers.
 Caregiving among health professionals is also a high risk factor for stress.
-One study, for example, found that registered nurses with low job control, high job demands, and low work-related social support experienced very dramatic health declines, both physically and emotionally.
+One study found that registered nurses with low job control, high job demands, and low work-related social support experienced very dramatic health declines, both physically and emotionally.

 Lacking a Social Network

 The lack of an established network of family and friends predisposes a person to stress disorders and stress-related health problems, including heart disease and infections.
 Older people who maintain active relationships with their adult children are buffered against the adverse health effects of chronic stress-inducing situations, such as low income or lower social class.
 This may be because people who live alone are unable to discuss negative feelings to relieve their stress.

 People who remain happy and healthy despite many life stresses typically have very good social support networks.
 Having a pet may help reduce medical problems that are aggravated by stress, including heart disease and high blood pressure.

 In prehistoric times, the physical changes in response to stress were an essential adaptation for meeting natural threats.
 Even in the modern world, the stress response can be an asset for raising levels of performance during critical events, such as a sports activity, an important meeting, or in situations where there is actual danger or a crisis.